datanav/docs/configuration.rst

    * - ``notify_read_errors``
      - Boolean
-     - Indicates if the source should throw exceptions or parse errors, or produce special inline error-entities instead (these can be interpreted by a datasync task without stopping the process).
+     - Indicates if the source should throw exceptions or parse errors, or produce special inline error-entities instead (these can be interpreted by a datasync pump without stopping the process).
 The flag is useful for reading configuration files from disk, for example.
      - true
      -